Senzing/poc-snapshot/README.md

 - RECORD_ID

 However, the biggest difference between a poc_snapshot and a G2Export is that statistics and examples are captured during the export in a companion json file.
 This json file can then be loaded into the poc_viewer.py so that its statistics and examples can be browsed in an interactive report style.

-*Caveat: The poc_snapshot utility accesses the database directly and cannot be used on sharded implementations!*

 See https://github.com/Senzing/poc-viewer